jacques/docs.npmjs.com/content/getting-started/using-a-package.json.md

 list the packages you'd like to use in your `package.json` file.
 There are 2 types of packages you can list:

-- `"dependencies"`: these packages are required by your application in production
+- `"dependencies"`: These packages are required by your application in production.
-- `"devDependencies"`: these packages are only needed for development and testing
+- `"devDependencies"`: These packages are only needed for development and testing.

 ### Manually editing your `package.json`

 You can manually edit your `package.json`.
 You'll need to create an attribute in the package object called `dependencies` that points to an object.
-This object will hold attributes named after the packages you'd like to use, that point to a [semver][1] expression that specifies what versions of that project are compatible with your project.
+This object will hold attributes named after the packages you'd like to use and point to a [semver][1] expression that specifies what versions of that project are compatible with your project.

 If you have dependencies you only need to use during local development, you will follow the same instructions as above but in an attribute called `devDependencies`.

-For example: The project below uses any version of the package `my_dep` that matches major version 1 in production, and requires any version of the package `my_test_framework` that matches major version 3, but only for development:
+For example, the project below uses any version of the package `my_dep` that matches major version 1 in production and requires any version of the package `my_test_framework` that matches major version 3, but only for development:

 ```